Principal Bundles and Gauge Theories: Principal Bundles and Physics

 \section{Principal Bundles and Physics}

 After this abstract mathematical introduction, I can imagine the reader finds himself wondering how principal bundles ever found their way into physics.
 Funnily enough, the answer is to be sought in the abstract results of section \ref{catfib}, in particular the interpretation of principal bundles as bundles of frames and of their associated bundles.
-In this paragraph, I will try to sketch a philosophical framework of ideas, which I hope will help to understand the use of principal bundles in physics better.
-However, to fully appreciate the matter, a specific understanding of the technical details of the physical theories is essential.\\ \\ The reader must realise that a conceptual shift has taken place in mathematical physics, during the last century, which is reflected in the mathematical language used to describe nature.
-I am talking, of course, about the transition from a coordinate approach to physics, using mostly tools from real analysis, towards a coordinate free approach, focussing on the geometry of manifolds.
+In this paragraph, I will try to sketch a philosophical framework of ideas, which I hope will help the reader understand the use of principal bundles in physics better.
+However, to fully appreciate the matter, a specific understanding of the technical details of the physical theories is essential.\\ \\ The reader must realise that a conceptual shift has taken place in mathematical physics, over the last century, which is reflected in the mathematical language used to describe nature.
+I am talking, of course, about the transition from a coordinate approach to physics, using mostly tools from real analysis, towards a coordinate-free approach, focussing on the geometry of manifolds.
 I claim that this has at the same time been a shift in a philosophical point of view: from empiricist to realist.

 In Newtonian mechanics, according to the principles of Galilean invariance, positions and velocities are defined only relatively.
 These quantities represent nothing intrinsic about what is happening in spacetime.
-They are the result of measurements that were performed by a certain observer and therefore tell us as much about this particular observer as they tell us about what he is observing.
-Here, the Galilean transformations relate one (inertial) observer to the other and therefore capture, in a sense, the extent to which our description of nature is not intrinsic.
+They are the result of measurements that were performed by a certain observer and therefore tell us as much about this particular observer as they tell us about what that observer is observing.
+Here, the Galilean transformations relate one (inertial) observer to another and therefore capture, in a sense, the extent to which our description of nature is not intrinsic.